MaxwellMrks/Neon-Plasma-Tube-Entropy-Source-/README.md

 Using the Ghs-2 Soviet noise tube I created a scientific instrument in order to study ionization in neon.
 This instrument doubles as a random number generator, AC voltage fluctuations are decoupled from the anode side of the tube, biased, then fed into ADC pin of an ESP32.
 The mV voltage fluctuations are caused by a combination of shot noise, ionization events, and other factors.
 More on that below.

+# Current Status

+- The instrument currently produces entropy usable for cryptographic purposes from shot-noise and ionization events, post whitening the ADC data was able to achieve 7.9 on ENT testing.

+- Can be used to study neon-plasma behaviors.

 ![GSH-2 at full ionization with 10kvac RF flyback](gsh_display.jpg)

 # The GSH-2